 - More nuclear reactors at Watts Bar means more radioactive waste in Tennessee.
 With no federal repository or long-term radioactive waste management plan to deal with the dangerous waste, Watts Bar will have to store and secure its waste onsite for an indefinite period of time.

 - Check out the NRC’s task force report on Fukushima, which mentions Watts Bar specifically.
-SACE and over 40 allies filed a petition to stop licensing proceedings.
-In August 2011, SACE filed new Fukushima-related contentions with the NRC, which were rejected in spite of serious safety concerns.
+SACE and over 40 allies filed a petition to stop licensing proceedings, which was denied.
+In August 2011, SACE filed new Fukushima-related contentions related to environmental impacts from severe reactor and spent fuel pool accidents with the NRC, which were rejected in spite of serious safety concerns.
+For information on SACE’s efforts in 2014-2015 to raise serious post-Fukushima seismic and safety concerns, click here.

 - Read more about the NRC licensing of Watts Bar Unit 2.